savitapal8/readme-files-policies/network_gcp_ip_restriction.md

 |messages| It is being used to hold the complete message of policies violation to show to the user.|

 #### Maps
 The below map is having entries of the GCP resources in key/value pair, those are required to be validated for ip restriction policy.
 Key will be name of the GCP terraform resource ("https://registry.terraform.io/providers/hashicorp/google/latest/docs") and its value will be again combination of key/value pair.
-Here now key will be ```key``` only and value will be the path of internal_ip_only node.
-Since this is the generic one and can validate internal ip associated with any google resource.
-In order to validate, just need to add corresponding entry of particular GCP terraform resource with the path of its internal_ip_only in the below map as given for google_dataproc_cluster or example_rsc.
+Here now key will be ```key``` only and value will be the path of ```internal_ip_only node for google_dataproc_cluster``` and ```ipv4_enabled node for google_sql_database_instance```.
+Since this is the generic one and can validate internal ips access associated with any google resource.
+In order to validate, just need to add corresponding entry of particular GCP terraform resource with the path of its respective node in the below map as given for google_dataproc_cluster or google_sql_database_instance and ```expected_result``` will have expected value for particular google resource.
 ```
 resourceTypesInternalIPMap = {
 	"google_dataproc_cluster": {
 		"key": "cluster_config.0.gce_cluster_config.0.internal_ip_only",
+		"expected_result" : true,
 	},
+	"google_sql_database_instance": {
+		"key": "settings.0.ip_configuration.0.ipv4_enabled",
+		"expected_result" : false,
+	},
     	"example_rsc": {
-	     "key": "someroot.internal_ip_only",
+	     "key": "path of node",
+	     "expected_result" : whatever expected as per google resource(true/false),
 	},
 }
 ```

 #### Methods
-The below function is being used to validate the value of parameter ```internal_ip_only``` As per the policy, its value needs to be true and it can not be empty/null.
+The below function is being used to validate the value of parameter ```internal_ip_only/ipv4_enabled``` As per the policy, its value needs to be true/false as per googel resource and it can not be empty/null.
 If the policy won't be validated successfully, it will generate appropriate message to show the users.
 This function will have below 2-parameters:

 * Parameters